Skip to main content

 “There.”
 Somnath sat down on the couch beside Binoy and pointed at the anchor news.

-“Unrest near University, Students arrested” The newspaper read.
+Unrest near the University, Students arrested, the newspaper read.

-Trilochan clutched onto his cane.
+Trilochan clutched his cane.
 Bihari looked worried.
 He was about to go inside when Somnath stopped him.

 “Not a word to her.”
 Bihari nodded and left to inform Koyeli.

 “When did you last talk to them?”
-Somnath asked scanning through the news.
+Somnath asked, scanning through the news.
 Trilochan looked taken aback.

 “I don’t know what you mean.”
 He stopped at his nephew’s suspicious stare.